 Download

-I’ve made my initial work work on “Thermal Sans Mono” available as a bitmap font PCF and BDF format on GitHub.
-You can find these in the “Releases” section of the GitHub project.
+I’ve made my initial work on “Thermal Sans Mono” available on GitHub at mike42/thermal-sans-mono.
+You can find it as a bitmap font in PCF and BDF format under the “Releases” section of the GitHub project.

 As always, bugs, comments and suggestions are appreciated.